howisjames/howisjt-com/content/posts/travel-galveston.md

 ## Getting Around

-Our accommodations are two blocks from the trolley line on Rosenberg Ave.
+Our accommodations are two blocks from the [trolley line](https://www.galvestontx.gov/1209/Trolleys) on Rosenberg Ave.
 (25th Street) which links us both to the seawall beach at Pleasure Pier and also to The Strand and Seaport area downtown.
 I doubt the trolleys will be dog-friendly, so we'll likely be driving everywhere.

+---

-## Trip Recap
+# Trip Recap

 During and following our trip a selection of interesting notes and photos will be posted below.
 I'll "pencil in" an outline to make it easier for me to post content on the go.